ARJ-HADES/ARJ-HADES/README.md

 ### Hi there, I'm Arjun - aka [ARJ-HADES][website] 👋

- I'm a Software Developer !!
+ I'm a Web Developer !!
 ---

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play football

 ---